mrnotsoevil/lfffxivtts/README.md

 ## Usage

-Download the package and extract it.

-* Windows: Double-click the `start.bat` file
+* Windows: Download the package and extract it.
+Double-click the `start.bat` file located in the extracted directory.
-* Linux: Double-click the `start.sh` file
+* Linux: Double-click the `lfFFXIVTTS.AppImage` file.
+If it does not start, try installing the `espeak-ng` package.
 * macos: No package ready yet, sorry (I have no mac; use the dev environment and run the main.py)

 In the TextToTalk plugin, choose the **Websocket** backend and